jamesosullivan/artscouncilfunding/README.md

 ## Project context

-This dataset and the accompanying harvesting code were produced as part of **Minimal Curation: Minimal Computing for Sustainable Digital Sociocultural Heritage**, a project funded by **Research Ireland**.
+This dataset and the accompanying harvesting code were produced as part of **Minimal Curation: Minimal Computing for Sustainable Digital Sociocultural Heritage**, funded by **Research Ireland** (COALESCE/2025/7121).

 Minimal Curation investigates sustainable, accessible, and equitable approaches to digital sociocultural heritage, including the conditions under which arts and cultural organisations develop, preserve, and share digital cultural materials.

-The dataset supports that work by providing a structured longitudinal view of selected Arts Council funding to organisations in Ireland.
+This dataset supports that work by providing a structured longitudinal view of selected Arts Council funding to organisations in Ireland.

 ## Repository contents